<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li><strong>Choose a more local-feeling place</strong> if freshness and simplicity matter more than styling.</li>
+<li><strong>Choose a private transfer</strong> if convenience, luggage ease, and low-friction arrival matter more than price.</li>

 </ul>